samjones00/docs/docs/_documentation/auth-repository.md

 ```
 Results matching tag [db]:

    1. redis      Use ServiceStack.Redis            to: $HOST  by @ServiceStack  [db]
    2. sqlserver  Use OrmLite with SQL Server       to: $HOST  by @ServiceStack  [db]
    3. sqlite     Use OrmLite with SQLite           to: $HOST  by @ServiceStack  [db]
    4. postgres   Use OrmLite with PostgreSQL       to: $HOST  by @ServiceStack  [db]
    5. mysql      Use OrmLite with MySql            to: $HOST  by @ServiceStack  [db]
    6. oracle     Use OrmLite with Oracle           to: $HOST  by @ServiceStack  [db]
    7. firebird   Use OrmLite with Firebird         to: $HOST  by @ServiceStack  [db]
    8. dynamodb   Use AWS DynamoDB and PocoDynamo   to: $HOST  by @ServiceStack  [db]
    9. mongodb    Use MongoDB                       to: $HOST  by @ServiceStack  [db]
   10. ravendb    Use RavenDB                       to: $HOST  by @ServiceStack  [db]
   11. marten     Use Marten NoSQL with PostgreSQL  to: $HOST  by @ServiceStack  [db]
-  12. sharpdata  Instant JSON,CSV,XML,JSV data APIs around configured RDBMS tables  to: .      by @ServiceStack  [db]
 ```

 ### Async Auth Repositories